polybird/docs/TechnicalWhitePaper.md

 PolyDer would be a peer-to-peer derivatives trading platform, that would offer spot and leveraged products.
 Users would be able to test, learn, and explore our platform using our trading bots and other tools for algorithmic trading.
 Users are free to choose their own product and market depending on their personal risk-taking capabilities and understanding of the chosen product.
 In the beginning, PolyDer would use a single digital asset for profits, losses, deposits, withdrawals, and settlements, for reference.
 We would introduce fiat on getting approval from respective authorities, or tokenized fiat, with more developments.

-### 3.3 Polybird Stablecoins – PolyCoins

-In the first series of asset-backed tokens, we introduce PolyCoins, a fiat-backed token series, which would be redeemable for fiat at any time.
-PolyCoins would serve as a bridge between traditional financial services industry and the new digital asset arena built on blockchain.
-PolyCoins would represent the most popular fiat-currencies in the form of tokens—PolyUSD, PolyEUR, PolyGBP, PolyJPY, etc. PolyCoins are ‘fiat-collateralized’ or ‘fiat-asset backed’ stablecoins which would have regular audits, complete transparency, and full legal compliance.

-In the realm of crypto, fluctuations are quite significant to ignore and prone to massive volatility.
-There is often the need for traders to depend on a stable medium to store value and move around in the digital world.
-Fiat makes it difficult to pursue that, as bank-to-bank transfers are slow and expensive.
-In order to overcome these problems, a digital asset was created that was backed by traditional fiats—tokenized fiat.

-Tokenized fiat falls under the ‘stablecoin’ concept, which in simple terms can be described as cryptocurrencies with stable prices measured in fiat currencies and economy.
-Stablecoin has been described as: “a cryptocurrency that is often pegged to another stable asset [but not always], like gold or the U.S. Dollar.
-It’s a currency that is global… and has low volatility.
-This allows for practical usage… like paying for things every single day.”
-Thus, we can expect the following properties in a ‘stablecoin’, which are basic properties of any currency today:

-1. Medium of exchange - An intermediary instrument used to facilitate sale, purchase, or trade of goods or services between two or more parties.
-2. Unit of account - A unit of measurement for defining, recording, and comparing value.
-3. Store of value - Any form of asset or wealth that maintains its value without depreciating over time.

 ## 4. Polybird Mechanics

 In this section, we would explain the various mechanisms which would be used on Polybird platform, in no particular order.
 This includes various technical and non-technical details, which would help our users and investors to understand how Polybird would work.